 How you can help

 Early Learning Corps members serving with the Infant and Toddler Initiative will build on the strengths of the caregivers, parents, and community to integrate this proven approach within a unique, culturally specific environment.
-The program is designed to align the additional capacity and training of the AmeriCorps members with existing childcare providers as they provide young children with a warm, supportive, and enriched learning environment.
+The program was designed to align the additional capacity and training of the AmeriCorps members with existing childcare providers.
+Together, they will provide young children with a warm, supportive, and enriched learning environment.

-If you’re passionate about helping our youngest learners discover the joy of learning, apply by December 13th to become a partner at a site near you.
+If you’re passionate about helping our youngest learners discover the joy of learning, apply by December 13th.
 As part of the Infant and Toddler Initiative you’ll receive great training and support to help you make an impact.
 You’ll also receive a stipend (equivalent to $16 + an hour) and may qualify for up to $2,600 for tuition or student loans.

 10 Early Learning Partners are needed in Minneapolis and St. Paul to begin serving in January 2024.
 Full-time and part-time opportunities are available.
-If you or someone you know wants to make a difference, visit join.readingandmath.org to apply or click the button below to learn more!
+If you want to make a difference, visit join.readingandmath.org to apply or click below to learn more!